 - I wanted to feel seen as human.
-But it’s not our kids’ job to validate or pat us on the back for how hard we are working to be good parents.
+But it’s not our kids’ job to validate or pat us on the back for how hard we are working to be good parenting.

-I had a lot of my own needs going on at that moment and wasn’t thrilled with how I handled the evening.
+I had a lot of my own needs going on at that moment.
+It was not thrilling how I handled the evening.
 What if I could have been conscious about WHY I was talking?
 What if we all could recognize when our talking is to meet our own needs rather than our kids’?

 With six kids, I’ve learned that there ARE times for me to express my needs and requests.
 100%.
 But the WAIT acronym helps me be more clear about recognizing why I am talking.
 This helps me avoid confusion, like giving a lecture that I think is for my teen’s benefit but that causes him to disconnect from me and end up feeling distant.

-I’d love to hear (I mean, actually, I’d love for you to email me!): what would change if you become more conscious about why you are talking?
+I’d love to hear (I mean I’d love for you to email me!): what would change if you become more conscious of why you are talking?